The Dos and Don’ts of Updating Your Kitchen With Open Shelving

 Thinking about swapping your kitchen cabinets for open shelving?
 Here's what you need to know about installation, upkeep, and styling that will help you make the most of this popular trend in kitchen design.

-Open shelving provides a unique opportunity to showcase your dishware (and your personality) in the kitchen.
-You might believe that the storage and organization options it offers are as wide open as the shelves themselves—but the wrong move here could turn your rosy design dream into an unattractive, cluttered mess.
+Open kitchen shelving provides a unique opportunity to showcase your dishware—and your personality.
+Even though the storage and organization options it offers seem as wide open as the shelves themselves, the wrong move could turn your rosy design dream into an unattractive, cluttered mess.

 If you intend to load up your open shelves with your entire ceramic dish collection, secure the shelves with wall anchors to create the sturdiest foundation possible.
 Then, assemble your pieces into bottom-heavy arrangements, keeping the biggest ceramics on the lowest shelves and limiting stacks to eight or fewer pieces.

 Now that you’ve removed the barriers that your cabinet doors imposed, all your kitchenware will seem more accessible.
-Don’t, however, let this apparent convenience tempt you to stow must-have necessities like frequently used dishes, everyday Corningware, and your spice collection on higher shelves.
+Don’t, however, let this apparent convenience tempt you to stash necessities like frequently used dishes, everyday CorningWare, and your spice collection on higher shelves.

 Instead, continue to place frequently used essentials within arm’s reach, and reserve the higher shelves for decorative pieces and seldom-used dishes.
 “Consider your comfortable reach when planning for an ideal shelf height,” Barnard says.
 “Shelves that require a step ladder to reach often become less-used dust collectors.”